ciscoheat/superforms-web/src/routes/whats-new-v1/+page.md

 <svelte:head><title>What's new in 1.0</title></svelte:head>

-After much work, the official Superforms 1.0 has been released!
+After a lot of work, Superforms 1.0 has been released!
 Here are the most important new features and improvements.

 ## Automatic form id